akc42/html-editor/README.md

 Makes any non-bold currently selected text bold (by wrapping it in a `<b>` tag).

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### italic

 Makes any non-italic currently selected text italic (by wrapping it in an `<i>` tag).

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### underline

 Makes any non-underlined currently selected text underlined (by wrapping it in a `<u>` tag).

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### removeBold

 Removes any bold formatting from the selected text.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### removeItalic

 Removes any italic formatting from the selected text.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### removeUnderline

 Removes any underline formatting from the selected text.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### makeLink